The Best Things To Pack In Your Disney Park Bag

 The items in your Disney park bag can really make or break your day.
 Everyone knows getting caught in a mid-afternoon rain shower is probably going to happen while you’re at Disney (hey, it’s Florida), but no one wants to spend that extra cash to get an overpriced poncho.
 That’s why your park bags have to be stocked.

-So we broke down what each of us here at Wishes and Wayfinding have in their park bags, and you might be surprised at how prepared or unprepared we are.
+So we broke down what each of us here at Wishes and Wayfinding has in our park bags — and you might be surprised at how prepared or unprepared we are.
 Maybe you can learn a thing or two from what we have (or don’t have) packed.

 Nicole’s Park Bag